ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 All the workloads are running in the cluster, as containers (`containerd`) are updated as such.

 Debian utility `unattended-upgrades` is enabled and setup to automatically apply _security updates_ (only) once per day.

-### 5.3 Migration from ZHE 2.44 to ZHE3

-Please see the [zhe3-migration](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/virtual-machine/zhe3-migration) folder for guidance on migrating from ZHE2 to ZHE3.

 ## 6. Maintenance and Operational Tasks